ANNarchy/ANNarchy.github.io/docs/manual/Configuration.md

     setup(seed=62756)

-Note that this also sets the seed of Numpy, so you can also reproduce random initialization values prduced by `numpy.random`.
+Note that this also sets the seed of Numpy, so you can also reproduce random initialization values produced by `numpy.random`.

 !!! note